PrarabdhGarg/thinq_lib/README.md

 - **Chatting:** Using the framework, users can directly share text messages with each other, without the involvement of any central server or authority.
 The messages that are transfered over the network are encrypted using asymmetric key cryptography, so that data privacy is maintained.
 - **File Sharing:** Users can also share files between each other using the framework.
 The important point to note here is that the file never actually leaves your system.
 Only the file of the hash is transmitted to other users, and whenever someone needs to access the file, they need to access it from your local machine.
 This is in-line with the aim of protecting user-data within the framework.
 - **Service Requests:** Service requests are pre-formatted text messages that are sent between users to perform specific tasks based on the requirements of the application developed using the framework.
 The difference between messages and requests is that requests need to be closed through a 3-way handshake mechanism to ensure that both parties have an equal say in the process.
 - **Prioritization of Requests:** Service requests can be prioritized based on ratings given by other users, in order to ensure that all nodes present on the network have good incentives to remain fair.

+## Using the framework as a developer
+For a detailed explanation of all the functions and APIs exposed by the framework, please check out the documentation [here](https://github.com/PrarabdhGarg/thinq_lib/tree/master/docs/core-api)

 ## Future Plans
 - [ ] Expand the framework to take advantage of all the features of the IPFS framework